InfyOmLabs/infy-tracker-docs/docs/docs/README.md

 Time entries can be done two ways, Manual and via Web Timer.
 Web timer is available to track time automatically.
 You can select a task and start a timer, once you are done come back and stop the timer and enter the notes about what you've done and it will automatically record a timer entry on that task.

-Web timer also works even if you start the timer and then close the tab/browser, whenever you are back it will still remember the start time of the task.
+Web timer also works even if you start the timer and then close the tab/browser or you go offline, whenever you are back it will still remember the start time of the task.

+### Comments

+Any user who has access to task can comment on a Task.
+Via comments, team can collobrate on tasks with each other and can keep a track of communication happened on a particular task.

+### File Management

+To communicate in more better ways, Team members can also upload files on Task.
+You can utlize storage driver feature of Laravel to upload/store files on your choice of platform like Local, S3, FTP etc.

-### Reports (Beta)
+### Reports
 Reports are useful for managers and team leader to see who worked on what.
 Bunch of filters is available like,

 - Assigned To